 Scale:The dataset is represented by 1 km hexagon cells

-Format:Excel data, GIS polygon data (ESRI), and online map viewer.
+Format:Excel data, GIS polygon data, and online map viewer.

 Uses:Regional-level to National-level use

-The biosphere isotope domains (GB) data comprises analysis and location-specific information for strontium, oxygen and sulphur isotopic variation for Great Britain.
+The Biosphere Isotope Domains GB (Version 2) data comprises analysis and location-specific information for strontium, sulphur, lead and oxygen (from drinking water and tooth enamel) isotope variation for Great Britain.

-- GIS dataset showing the distribution of four domains across Britain (strontium, oxygen (groundwater), oxygen (tooth enamel) and sulphur)
+- GIS dataset showing the distribution of five domains across Great Britain (strontium, sulphur, lead, oxygen (groundwater) and oxygen (tooth enamel)

-- Biosphere strontium (87Sr/86Sr): strontium isotope variation derived from over 900 Sr samples, predominantly from plants and water
+- Biosphere strontium (87Sr/86Sr): strontium isotope variation derived from c.1300 strontium samples, predominantly from plants and water

-- Oxygen δ18O PO4 ‰(VSMOW) (human enamel): oxygen isotope variations in tooth enamel given as the mean and 1SD of “local” populations
+- Oxygen δ18O ‰ (human enamel): oxygen isotope variations in tooth enamel given as the mean and 1SD of ‘local’ populations.

 This resource is aimed at archaeologists using skeletal analysis to study the geographic origins, movements and diet of past people and populations.
 The data can also be used in modern studies of bird and fish migration, tracking sources of illegal importation of materials and authentication of food origins.